Old as an 80’s Party

 And like karma, it’s an idea that’s come back in vogue.
 Instead of “customer focused” though, it’s now called “inbound”.

-It’s also about recognizing the reality that customers research brands online well before they interact with a salesperson.
+It’s also about recognizing the reality that customers research brands online well before they interact with you, the sales person.

 According to HubSpot’s 2018 State of Inbound report, over 75% of the 6,200 companies they surveyed in 2018 consider themselves to be inbound companies.
 That’s up from 50% of surveyed companies in 2015.